chfm/chfm.github.io/content/arc-anecdotes.md

 I told Atkins how sorry I was.
 Without any apparent emotion, Atkins calmly said, “Don’t worry.
 I’m used to it.”

 Tom Ludlow

+## The Wedding Reception

+When Bonnie and I were married, at our wedding reception I introduced my friend and social work colleague, Atkins, to another close friend, David.
+We’d sung together with the University of Pennsylvania Glee Club 5 years earlier.
+I told them both that I was so glad that “my two close friends” now had a chance to meet each other on this joyous occasion.
+I made sure that they would sit together at the same table.

+An angry letter from David was waiting for me when we got back from the honeymoon.
+He made it clear that I couldn’t have disrespected him and his fiancé any worse than by the wedding reception seating plan.
+I can’t remember what I wrote back.
+That was the last contact I had with David.

+Tom Ludlow

 ## Working In A Home For “Bad” Girls
 Post college, I worked as a cottage parent for acting-out and/or delinquent girls at a residential school.
 The girls were difficult, often defiant, routinely poor students with below or just passing grades and no academic motivation.
 The girls were 13-18; Black, Puerto Rician; mixed racial.
 The institution had a "systematic, negative pre judgement" of these girls.